 The normal flow of information to the master controller is always in response to a read command.
 All control memory locations are accessed in 8-bit bytes.
 All read commands from the master controller require a response from the addressed codec.
 It is the responsibility of the master controller to ensure that only one device is transmitting on the serial interface line at any one time.
-The master controller must also ensure that the CS lead goes high after transferring the 3-byte sequence used to initiate the read, and then it goes low again for the response.
-In this case, it should be noted that the device expects that the second time CS goes low, the data is to be sent to the master; thus, it does not interpret the DI lead as containing a valid instruction during that CS excursion.
-Note that the CS lead must allow the number of bytes sent in a read command to be transferred before a subsequent command can be received by the codec.
-Figures 10-13 illustrate normal or byte-by-byte operation with continuous or gapped DCLKs.
+The master controller also must ensure that the CS lead goes high after transferring the 3-byte sequence used to initiate the read, and then it goes low again for the response.
+In this case, it should be noted that the device expects that the second time CS goes low the data is to be sent to the master; thus, it does not interpret the DI lead as containing a valid instruction during that CS excursion and a write during this time is not recommended.
+Note also that the CS lead must allow the number of bytes sent in a read command to be transferred before a subsequent command can be received by the codec.
+Figures 12-15 illustrate normal or byte-by-byte operation with continuous or gapped DCLKs.
 Like a write command, transitions, not frequency, are critical with regard to gapped DCLK operation.